ICAERUS-EU/UC3_Livestock_Monitoring/application/sheep_counting/README.md

 ## 💻 Requirement

-pip or conda install the os, ultralytics and supervision packages in a Python >= 3.8 environment.
+Using the requirements.txt file: use pip or conda using one of these commands:

+`pip install -r requirements.txt`

+`conda create --name <env> --file requirements.txt`